 His despaired sobs came in an explosion that rang off the walls and ceiling.
 The strains gave Lena a sense of unparalleled euphoria.
 This was what she’d been waiting nine years for.
 She was going to savor her victory.
 She allowed her legs to carry her down the hall toward the broken man, who now knelt in the threshold of the red room.
 She made no attempt to conceal her footsteps anymore.
 “Don’t worry,” she said.
 “You will be with them soon.”

 Tyler jumped in fright and turned abruptly around.
-When he saw her standing there, fear utterly enveloped his face.
-But his look of horror and loss soon departed, replaced by something far more helpless.
+When he saw her standing there, terror utterly enveloped his face.
 His tear-filled eyes bulged, and the color receded somewhat from his blazing red face.
 His lips shook, and a quiet whimpering slipped through his clenched teeth.
 “No,” he breathed, the sound little more than a pitiful warble.
 “It can’t be you.
 You’re… You’re dead.
 I killed you.”

 She could only imagine the paradigm-shattering sight he was seeing.
 With her long blond hair and dull gray eyes, she was Rebecca’s spitting image.
 She grinned a devilish smile at him.
 “Demons cannot be killed by men such as you,” she said, stalking nearer.